 Companies started looking for software that can help move products and services from point A to B. This saw multiple organizations adopting outsourcing for some or all of their smart supply chain management activities, which gave rise to the rapid development of third-party logistics companies for efficient delivery and tracking of goods.

 As organizations started using full-fledged Logistics Management Software, the entire gamut of logistics activities rapidly evolved which included active supervision of operations across various levels.
 One area which saw maximum growth and transformation was the instant digitization of its processes and resources.

 With this rapid digitization, physical devices and software solutions were combined to help streamline the complete logistics value chain cycle with the owner as of the focal point.
 As the demand for large scale logistics peaked with the rising popularity of e-commerce, logistics management itself started adapting to the complex demands of various industries and their operations.

 Today, as Software-as-a-service (SaaS) has become popular across industries, this model finds wide acceptance in logistics management and supply chain as well.
 This is also due to the benefits of security, convenience, and reliability that this model offers along with cloud computing benefits.

-The latest trend in Logistics Management Software is the use of Artificial Intelligence (AI) and its applications, as this holds the maximum potential to disrupt the way logistics is done in data-driven manufacturing.
+The latest trend in Logistics Management Software is the use of an AI-enabled supply chain, as this holds the maximum potential to disrupt the way logistics is done in data-driven manufacturing.
 With the automation of various tasks and several risk forecasting and predicting techniques being used across several areas, logistics management sees a massive shift in the coming few years.